tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

      interface to forward these measurement reports to the handover algorithm.

  - ``TriggerHandover``
-     (Handover Algorithm -> eNodeB RRC) After examining the measurement reports, the handover algorithm may declare a handover.
+     (Handover Algorithm -> eNodeB RRC) After examining the measurement reports (but not necessarily), the handover algorithm may declare a handover.
 This method is used to notify the eNodeB RRC entity about this decision, which will then proceed to commence the handover procedure.

 One note for the ``AddUeMeasReportConfigForHandover``.
 The method will return the ``measId`` (measurement identity) of the newly created measurement